Privacy Notice – Commissioning and Reporting

 Processing Activities

-The CHC Team will extract data currently held in Broadcare, which is collected, stored and processed by the ICBs for the purposes of assessment and administering CHC packages of care.
 The extraction will include an end-to-end data set (from referral to end of service provision) for each patient who has been assessed for CHC funded care.
 This data set will include patient who are eligible, as well as those who have been assessed and are not eligible.

-Explicit consent to flow data to NHS Digital under Directions issued by NHS England is not required.
+Explicit consent to flow data to NHS England under Directions issued by NHS England is not required.
 As a result, individuals may not opt out or object to use of their data used in this way.

 • Collaborative Care Market